amitvsuryavanshi04/100_DAYS_VERILOG_SV/README.md

     resource is very limited process trying to access the same resource at the same time memory process --write and read occures at same time the conflict occurs and to avoid this we use semaphore... by making use of a key and then make use of resource and return back the key to the process and repeat the process..

+# ---------------------------------------------------------------
+### Verification generally goes like this
+    The flow of verification goes like this :-
+    We need to create a top module---> a test file ---> send to environment ---> generator --->mailbox--->driver---> driving the DUT .

+#### Day-73 SV20 Full adder verification.
+    The flow of system verilog has been shown in the form of picutre in the Day-73 directory where I have explained How the verification is done , as an example I have taken full adder yet one of the simpler but important digital Circuit used in almost most of the bigger circuits to add digital values.